viezel/TiSocial.Framework/README.md

 * *image* - a local/remote path to an image you want to share
 * *removeIcons* - customise the dialog by removing unwanted icons.

+## Example of usage

+#### FollowMe Button
+`example/follow_on_twitter.js` contains an example on how to implement a "Follow Me" button.
+It takes an account the os version and for iOS 5 will try to open the profile page in another application that exits on the device.

+Please check the *Example* section in the file.

 ## Changelog

 **v1.5.2**